Joomla

-Joomla (/ˈdʒuːm.lɑː/), also spelled Joomla! (with an exclamation mark) and sometimes abbreviated as J!, is a free and open-source content management system (CMS) for publishing web content on websites.
-Web content applications include discussion forums, photo galleries, e-Commerce and user communities and numerous other web-based applications.
+Joomla (/ˈdʒuːm.lɑː/), also styled Joomla! (with an exclamation mark) and sometimes abbreviated as J!, is a free and open-source content management system (CMS) for publishing web content on websites.
+Web content applications include discussion forums, photo galleries, e-Commerce and user communities, and numerous other web-based applications.
 Joomla is developed by a community of volunteers supported with the legal, organisational and financial resources of Open Source Matters, Inc.

-Joomla is written in Hypertext Preprocessor (PHP), uses object-oriented programming techniques and software design patterns, and stores data in a Structured Query Language (MySQL) database.
-It has a software dependency on the Symfony PHP framework.
+Joomla is written in PHP, uses object-oriented programming techniques and simple software design patterns, and stores data in a Structured Query Language (MySQL/MariaDB) database.
 Joomla includes features such as page caching, RSS feeds, blogs, search, and support for language internationalisation.
 It is built on a model–view–controller web application framework that can be used independently of the CMS.

-Around 6,000 extensions are available from the Joomla website, and more are available from other sources.
-As of 2022, it was estimated to be the fifth most used CMS on the Internet, after WordPress, Shopify, Wix and Squarespace.